-There is no specific treatment available for post-concussion syndrome.
+There is no specific treatment available for this condition.
 Instead, your doctor will treat your symptoms.
 Your doctor may suggest some of the following treatment options.

 - Physical Therapy: Working with a physical therapist could help with the physical symptoms you’re experiencing.
-Post-concussion syndrome can affect the neck and upper back that can cause chronic head pain.
+It can affect the neck and upper back that can cause chronic head pain.
 Many people suffering from brain injuries from a car accident also experience whiplash, which can cause neck injuries.

 - Balance Therapy: Balance therapy can also benefit those with post-concussion syndrome.
 Also known as vestibular rehabilitation therapy, this can help individuals improve their balance and lower their risk of falling.

-- Vision Therapy: Many individuals with post-concussion syndrome have vision problems like light sensitivity, dizziness, and vertigo.
+- Vision Therapy: Many individuals have vision problems like light sensitivity, dizziness, and vertigo.
 If you’re experiencing these symptoms, visiting a vision therapist and optometrist can help improve any vision-related issues over time.

 Post-Concussion Syndrome Recovery Period

 Your doctor could diagnose you with post-concussion syndrome if your brain injury symptoms have lasted beyond the average concussion time period.
-Since there are no specific treatments for post-concussion syndrome, your doctor will evaluate and treat your symptoms accordingly.
+Since there are no specific treatments for it, your doctor will evaluate and treat your symptoms accordingly.

 If your symptoms are severe enough, your doctor may refer you to a neurologist for evaluation.
 You might undergo nerve testing and have an MRI of your brain.